How to Clear Cache on Android Devices

 When Should You Clear Cache Data?

-When you clear the cache, the data from it will delete, which will result in more storage space on your device.
+When you clear the cache, the data from the Android will delete, which will result in more storage space on your device.
 The cache will start filling up as you use the app again.
 When the cache is cleared, it doesn’t delete any login information, downloaded files or custom settings — it only removes the temporary files.

 Clearing the cache is something that is done infrequently because Android has a built-in feature that automatically removes it after a set amount of time.
 It’s recommended to leave the cache data alone and only clean it when your device suffers from regular issues.
 Clearing the cache of some apps might even do more harm than good.